Saving Fiji’s threatened trees

 What did we do about it?

-This project was a partnership between GTC and NatureFiji-MareqetiViti (NFMV) funded by Keidanren Nature Conservation Fund.
+This project was a partnership between BGCI and NatureFiji-MareqetiViti (NFMV) funded by Keidanren Nature Conservation Fund.
 NFMV is a domestic NGO working for the conservation and sustainable management of Fiji’s biodiversity.
-Between 2016 and 2019, NFMV, GTC and other stakeholders in Fiji worked to gather information to assess the conservation status of native tree species, build capacity for plant conservation and restoration, collect tree seeds for restoration, and promote the importance of the dry forest conservation to stakeholders across the country.
+Between 2016 and 2019, NFMV, BGCI and other stakeholders in Fiji worked to gather information to assess the conservation status of native tree species, build capacity for plant conservation and restoration, collect tree seeds for restoration, and promote the importance of the dry forest conservation to stakeholders across the country.

 Key achievements and future directions